 Calla lily flower droop can stem from several fungal diseases such as Anthracnose and root rot.
 The best cure is to replace the soil if possible or simply start over with a resistant form of the plant.

 These bulbs will not tolerate freezing weather and even a quick frost can affect the leaves and blooms.
 In fall, cut back the spent foliage and move the bulb indoors for winter.
 Let it dry on the counter for a few days and then wrap it in sphagnum moss or newspaper in a mesh bag.
 Store where temperatures are not freezing and the area is dry.

-Replant the bubs in spring as soon as soil temperatures have warmed to at least 60 F. (16 C.).
+Replant the bulbs in spring as soon as soil temperatures have warmed to at least 60 degrees F. (16 C.).
 You can also start them in pots inside and transplant them for quicker blooms.